Vella Eacharan

-Vella Eacharan (9 July 1918 – 11 February 1980) was an Indian politician from Kerala and a member of the Indian National Congress.He was elected to 1st Lok Sabha in 1952 and 2nd Lok Sabha in 1962.
+Vella Eacharan Iyyani (9 July 1918 – 11 February 1980) was an Indian politician from Palakkad, Kerala and a member of the Indian National Congress.
+He was one among the earliest Dalit leaders in Kerala.

+Eacharan was elected to 1st Lok Sabha in 1952 from Ponnani Lok Sabha constituency and to 2nd Lok Sabha in 1957 from Palakkad Lok Sabha constituency.

 Eacharan was the Minister for Devaswom, Harijan welfare, Community Development, Colonization & Settlement (1971-1977).
 He was elected to Kerala Legislative Assembly from Thrithala in 1970 and Wandoor in 1977.

 Personal life

-Vella Eacharan was born at Alathur on July 9, 1918 as the son of Vella.
+Vella Eacharan was born at Alathur on July 9, 1918, as the son of Vella and Velai.
 In 1943, he married Lekshmi and they have three daughters.